quipucords/quipucords-ui/CONTRIBUTING.md

 <details>
 <summary><h3 style="display: inline-block">Pull request workflow, and testing</h3></summary>

-All development work should be handled through GitHub's fork and pull workflow.

 #### Setting up a pull request
 When multiple developers are contributing features, development pull requests (PRs) should be opened against the `main` branch.